saintlyzero/AptitudeCraker/README.md

 Android Application wherein a user can practise Aptitude test consisting of topis: Quantitaitve, Logical and Verbal.

 To Do:
-Just change the server URls and edit the database details
+Just change the server URLs and edit the database details

 Screenshots